I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kewaitformultipleobjects.md

 <p>Callers of <b>KeWaitForMultipleObjects</b> can be running at IRQL &lt;= DISPATCH_LEVEL.
 However, if <i>Timeout</i> = <b>NULL</b> or *<i>Timeout</i> != 0, the caller must be running at IRQL &lt;= APC_LEVEL and in a nonarbitrary thread context.
 (If <i>Timeout</i> != <b>NULL</b> and *<i>Timeout</i> = 0, the caller must be running at IRQL &lt;= DISPATCH_LEVEL.)</p>

-<p>Each thread object has a built-in array of wait blocks that can be used to wait for several objects to be set concurrently.
-Whenever possible, the built-in array of wait blocks should be used in a wait-multiple operation because no additional wait block storage needs to be allocated and later deallocated.
-However, if the number of objects that must be waited on concurrently is greater than the number of built-in wait blocks, use the <i>WaitBlockArray</i> parameter to specify an alternate set of wait blocks to be used in the wait operation.
-Drivers only need to allocate a sufficiently large memory buffer for <i>WaitBlockArray</i>.
-The buffer does not need to be initialized; however, it must be allocated from nonpaged system memory.
-If the <i>WaitMode</i> parameter is <b>UserMode</b>, the <i>WaitBlockArray</i> buffer must not be allocated on the local stack because the stack might be swapped out of memory.
-Drivers can treat this buffer as an opaque structure and can free it after the routine returns.
-If either <i>Count</i> &gt; MAXIMUM_WAIT_OBJECTS or if <i>WaitBlockArray</i> is <b>NULL</b> and <i>Count</i> &gt; THREAD_WAIT_OBJECTS, the system issues <a href="https://msdn.microsoft.com/99d2eb8f-f331-45b8-a96b-68696802c269">Bug Check 0xC (MAXIMUM_WAIT_OBJECTS_EXCEEDED)</a>.</p>

-<p>The current state for each of the specified objects is examined to determine whether the wait can be satisfied immediately.
-If the necessary side effects are performed on the objects, an appropriate value is returned.</p>

-<p>If the wait cannot be satisfied immediately and either no time-out value or a nonzero time-out value has been specified, the current thread is put in a waiting state and a new thread is selected for execution on the current processor.
-If no <i>Timeout</i> is supplied, the calling thread will remain in a wait state until the conditions specified by <i>Object</i> and <i>WaitType</i> are satisfied.</p>

-<p>If <i>Timeout</i> is specified, the wait will be automatically satisfied if none of the specified wait conditions is met when the given interval expires.</p>

-<p>A time-out value of zero allows the testing of a set of wait conditions, conditionally performing any side effects if the wait can be immediately satisfied, as in the acquisition of a mutex.</p>

-<p>Time-out intervals are measured relative to the system clock, and the accuracy with which the operating system can detect the end of a time-out interval is limited by the granularity of the system clock.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/jj602805">Timer Accuracy</a>.</p>

-<p>The <i>Alertable</i> parameter determines when the thread can be alerted and its wait state consequently aborted.
-For additional information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565592">Waits and APCs</a>.</p>

-<p>The array pointed to by the <i>Objects</i> parameter must reside in nonpaged system memory.
-Typically, a driver allocates the storage for the <i>Objects</i> array on the local stack.
-The <i>Objects</i> array can be allocated on the local stack regardless of the value of the <i>WaitMode</i> parameter.</p>

-<p>The dispatcher objects pointed to by the elements in the <i>Objects</i> array must reside in nonpaged system memory.
-If the <i>WaitMode</i> parameter is <b>UserMode</b>, the kernel stack can be swapped out during the wait.
-Consequently, a caller must <u>never</u> attempt to pass parameters on the stack when calling <b>KeWaitForMultipleObjects</b> with the <b>UserMode</b> argument.
-If you allocate the event on the stack, you must set the <i>WaitMode</i> parameter to <b>KernelMode</b>.</p>

-<p>A special consideration applies when the <i>Object</i> parameter passed to <b>KeWaitForMultipleObjects</b> is a mutex.
-If the dispatcher object waited on is a mutex, APC delivery is the same as for all other dispatcher objects <u>during the wait</u>.
-However, after <b>KeWaitForMultipleObjects</b> returns with STATUS_SUCCESS and the thread actually holds the mutex, only special kernel-mode APCs are delivered.
-Delivery of all other APCs, both kernel-mode and user-mode, is disabled.
-This restriction on the delivery of APCs persists until the mutex is released.</p>

-<p>It is especially important to check the return value of <b>KeWaitForMultipleObjects</b> when the <i>WaitMode</i> parameter is <b>UserMode</b> or <i>Alertable</i> is <b>TRUE</b>, because <b>KeWaitForMultipleObjects</b> might return early with a status of STATUS_USER_APC or STATUS_ALERTED. </p>

-<p>All long term waits that can be aborted by a user should be <b>UserMode</b> waits and <i>Alertable</i> should be set to <b>FALSE</b>.</p>

-<p>Where possible, <i>Alertable</i> should be set to <b>FALSE</b> and <i>WaitMode</i> should be set to <b>KernelMode</b>, in order to reduce driver complexity.
-The principal exception to this is when the wait is a long-term wait.</p>

-<p>A mutex can be recursively acquired only MINLONG times.
-If this limit is exceeded, the routine raises a STATUS_MUTANT_LIMIT_EXCEEDED exception.</p>

-<p>Callers of <b>KeWaitForMultipleObjects</b> can be running at IRQL &lt;= DISPATCH_LEVEL.
-However, if <i>Timeout</i> = <b>NULL</b> or *<i>Timeout</i> != 0, the caller must be running at IRQL &lt;= APC_LEVEL and in a nonarbitrary thread context.
-(If <i>Timeout</i> != <b>NULL</b> and *<i>Timeout</i> = 0, the caller must be running at IRQL &lt;= DISPATCH_LEVEL.)</p>

 ## -requirements
 <table>
 <tr>